 This implies bringing about the eventual emergence of vastly post-human intelligences to carry the torch of life into the galaxy, while avoiding any kind of catastrophe (nuclear war, rogue unconscious AGI, etc.) that might extinguish that same torch.

-But let’s start with defining “potentia” – and introducing Spinoza.
+Let’s start with defining “potentia” – and introducing Spinoza.

 Conatus and Potentia